Agent Skills: Feature Workflow: Finish Feature

 Workflow Steps

-This workflow must run in Plan mode.
+This workflow can run in Default mode or Plan mode.

-Step 1: Get Current Branch and Changed Files
+Step 2: Get Current Branch and Changed Files

 git branch --show-current